Marshad-lab/Email-spam-classification/README.md

 How to Run the Project:

-Open Jupyter Notebook or Google Colab and run: spam_classification.ipynb
+Open Jupyter Notebook or Google Colab and run: E_mail_spam_classification.ipynb